opentofu/opentofu.org/blog/2025-10-22-help-us-test-opentofu-1-11-0-beta1.md

 <!-- Similar to above, do we wanna gather feedback this way, or a different way?
 Maybe a discussion is better?
 I dunno -->

-If you're using or considering using state encryption with external key management, please share your feedback through this GitHub Discussion : <https://github.com/orgs/opentofu/discussions/3416>
+If you're using or considering using state encryption with external key management, please share your feedback through [this GitHub Discussion](https://github.com/orgs/opentofu/discussions/3416)

 Your input will directly influence whether these features move to stable in OpenTofu 1.11 or need more development time.